open-duelyst/duelyst/docs/CONTRIBUTING.md

 Note: Both `.env` and `serviceAccountKey.json` are ignored by Git for this repo, so these secrets can't be accidentally committed.

+#### Enabling the Cosmetics Shop

+If you would like to enable the shop, set the value of `/system-status/shop_enabled` in Firebase to `true`.
+Once this is done, the shop will appear in the main menu.

 #### Starting with Docker

 Now that the game has been built and Firebase has been configured, you can